polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/002-adventure-of-tenny-the-tensor-wip/README.md

 ---------------------------------
 [NOTES_ON_PULL_REQUESTS_AND_ISSUES.md](../NOTES_ON_PULL_REQUESTS_AND_ISSUES.md)

-# Chatper 2 - The Adventure of Tenny, the Tensor Hero's Journey
+# Chatper 2 - The Adventure of Tenny, the Tensor: A Hero's Journey

 ## The Case Against Too Much Visualization in Learning